As populations in Australia and around the world grow, so too does the demand for sustainable sources of seafood.

 Markets and future direction

-Australia has established a reputation as a supplier of safe, high quality seafood which is produced using environmentally sustainable practices.
+Australia has established a reputation as a producer of safe, high quality seafood which is produced using environmentally sustainable practices.
 Australian aquaculture producers target high value domestic and overseas markets.

 The increasing demand for Australian native species and the proximity to Asian markets, together with world recognised seafood quality and standards, means Australian aquaculture is competitively positioned to take on high value aquaculture products.